wp-plugins/easy/readme.txt

 == Change log ==

+= 0.6.2 =

+ * NEW - VIEW brick - link to archive (taxonomy, post_type (if is allowed))
+ * FIX - jQuery droppable did not accept larger bricks.
+ * FIX - I did not realized how ugly it looks under the Firefox ;/ It's bit polished now :) {Chrome is perfect..
+Don't know about the ancient pseudo browser Explorer though.. will check it later.}

 = 0.6.1 =

- * NEW - Controler: show ID or IDS only
+ * NEW - Controler: show post/page based on ID or IDS only
  * NEW - Controler: Debug a flexible debug feature (Though it is in the control slot, it doesn't change anything it just outputs the debug.).
  * FIX - The post type has been broken, it doesn't reflect the user "post type" value, sorry for that.